-You may also find the following EAST tool (children’s version) helpful in re-establishing some practical patterns prior to the experience of loss
+You may also find the following EAST self-care guide helpful in re-establishing some practical patterns prior to the experience of loss

 Eating: ensure the child eats regularly and healthily, increasing their water intake during the day, so they remain hydrated during this difficult time.

-Activities: restart activities, which you know they enjoyed prior to this loss, including some type of exercise every day if possible.
+Activities: restart activities, which you know they enjoyed prior to their loss, including some type of exercise every day if possible.

 Sleeping: ensure that they go to bed at the same time, which they would have done prior to this loss.
 Ensure that they avoid eating high sugar foods or a large meal at least two hours prior to sleep.

-Time: organise times in discussion with the child for them to catch up with friends or organise a sleepover of a friend at your house and family.
-If you are requiring more formal support, reach out to your GP for a referral to a counselling service and/or you can contact a helpline service to work with you on your experience of loss.
+Time: organise times in discussion with the child for them to catch up with friends or organise a sleepover at home.
+If you are requiring more formal support, reach out to your GP for a referral to a counselling service or you can contact a helpline service to work with you on your experience of loss.